Listen Live

 The Tragically Hip – Gord Downie

-The Tragically Hip's Gord Downie was heavily involved in Indigenous history.
+While not indigenous himself, The Tragically Hip's Gord Downie was heavily involved in Indigenous history and committed to reconciliation.
 He and his brother Mike, along with the Wenjack family, founded the Gord Downie and Chanie Wenjack Fund.
 The organization supports reconciliation between Indigenous and non-Indigenous peoples.

 The fund is a large part of Downie's legacy and commitment to Canada's First Peoples.